pkunjam/pkunjam/README.md

 I have worked with renowned organizations for my internships such as Johns Hopkins University, MIT Media Lab, and University of Canterbury.

-Currently I am planning to apply for a Master's degree for fall 2022 and in the near future I am interested to do a PhD in the field of HCI or Robotics.
+Currently I am planning to apply for a Master's degree for fall 2022.
+In the near future I am interested to do a PhD in the field of HCI or Robotics.

 ### Found it interesting?
 Know more about me